develosi/crossfit-oxford/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by myself with inspiration from CrossFit gyms around the country to see the type of services that they offer.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)